M-Allahham/Python-FTP/README.md

 ## About
 Based on https://github.com/nmattis/python-ftp
 Includes encryption and directory listing as well as deleting server files
+Also includes a few functions for testing server and client downloading capabilities
 ## Usage

 To start a server instance listening: